transposit-connectors/smartsheet_slack_helpdesk/README.md

 `get_email`: Helper function to get the email of a Slack user.

 `list_columns`: Helper function to find the column ids in Smartsheet.

-`list_sheets`: Helper function to find your sheet id in Smartsheet.

 `open_dialog`: API call for Slack to open a dialog.